GluuFederation/docs-gluu-server-prod/docs/source/admin-guide/device-authz-grant.md

 }
 ```

-## 3. Device Display
+## Device Display

-Common flow, device should display `verification_url` and `user_code` received from Gluu server.
+Common flow, the device should display `verification_url` and `user_code` received from Gluu server.
 The content that the device displays to the user should instruct the user to navigate to the `verification_url` on a separate device and enter the `user_code`.

 Design device interface following these rules:

 1. `user_code` has the following format: XXXX-XXXX where Xs represent to any ASCII character, for example: *RTXD-HTLK*.
 The length of the `user_code` will be always the same, therefore it's highly recommended to show it as clear and big that the user can read it easly.

-2. `verification_url` should be displayed also in a way that the user can read it easly.
-Normal length should be around 40 characters, however it could depends also on the domain used for the server.
-Remember that the user will need to write the whole url manually in the web browser, therefore it's recommended to user a short url.
+2. `verification_url` should be displayed also in a way that the user can read it easily.
+The normal length should be around 40 characters, however it could depends also on the domain used for the server.
+Remember that the user will need to write the whole URL manually in the web browser, therefore it's recommended to use a short URL.

 3. `verification_url_complete` will be used for those cases where device can show QR (Quick Response) codes or NFC (Near Field Communication) to save the user from typing the whole URI.
 Interaction between device and Gluu server will be the same, however user can process the authorization faster.
 For example:

 ![DeviceFlowQR](../img/admin-guide/device-authz/device-flow-qr.png)

-## 4. User Login & Authorization
+## User Login & Authorization

-User will need to put `user_code` value in the browser and after that, he will be redirected to the common authorization flow, it requires login whether there is no session between the user-agent and the Gluu server and grant the permissions based on the device request.
+The user will need to put `user_code` value in the browser and after that, he will be redirected to the common authorization flow, it requires login whether there is no session between the user-agent and the Gluu server and grant the permissions based on the device request.

-## 5. Poll Token
+## Poll Token

 Since the user will be using a separate device to navigate to the `verification_url` and grant or deny access, the requesting device is not automatically notified when the user responds to the access request.
-For that reason, the requesting device needs to poll Gluu server to determine when the user has responded to the request.
+For that reason, the requesting device needs to poll the Gluu Server to determine when the user has responded to the request.

 The requesting device should continue sending polling requests until it receives a response indicating that the user has responded to the access request or until the `device_code` expires.
 The parameter `interval` returned in step 2 specifies the amount of time, in seconds, to wait between requests.

-The Url of the endpoint to poll is `/oxauth/restv1/token`.
+The URL of the endpoint to poll is `/oxauth/restv1/token`.
 The polling request contains the following parameters:

 #### Parameters